fenago/data-science/lab_guides/Lab_6.md

 Caption: Shape of the temps\_ndarray vector

-Notice that the output consists of brackets, `(` and `)`, with a number and a comma.
-The single number followed by a comma implies that this object has only one dimension.
-The value of the number is the number of elements.
-The output is read as \"a vector with five elements.\" This is very important because it is very different from a matrix, which we will discuss next.

 ### Matrices

-A matrix is also made up of scalars but is different from a scalar in the sense that a matrix has both rows and columns3

 There are times when you need to convert between vectors and matrices.
 Let\'s revisit `temps_ndarray`.
 You may recall that it has